RasaHQ/rasa/docs/interactive_learning.rst

    python -m rasa_core.train \
      --interactive -o models/dialogue \
      -d domain.yml -s stories.md \
+     --nlu models/current/nlu \
      --endpoints endpoints.yml

-To include an existing model to identify intents use --nlu models/current/nlu in the above command.
-Else interactive learning will use a default REGEX to intentify default intents from the user input text.

 The first command starts the action server (see :ref:`customactions`).

 The second command starts the bot in interactive mode.
-In interactive mode, the bot will ask you to confirm it has chosen the right action before proceeding:
+In interactive mode, the bot will ask you to confirm every prediction made by NLU and Core before proceeding.
+Here's an example:

 .. code-block:: text